Mehak-Mehta/WebTemp/README.md

 Website template

 # Note

- 1. This is just a template.
- 2. I still don't know Javascript.
+  I still don't know Javascript.

 # What does it look like?